Do you debug your code with print() or log()?

 It is also possible to suppress output with the provided attribute (see above).

-Suppose we a (float) level to a peek statement.
+Suppose we add a (float) level to a peek statement.
 By default, this level is 0.
 E.g.:

 It is possible to use more than one attribute, like